TrejGun/nestjs-auth/apps/session-rest/README.md

 ## Manual installation

-I assume you have node, yarn/npm, postgres, redis
+I assume you have nodejs, yarn/npm, postgres and redis

-First of all you have to download dependencies
+First you have to download dependencies

 ```bash
 npm i